Dear Hormones,

 When you know you have done everything you can to manage your hormones—yet nothing has worked—it is time to consider testing.

-- Step 1: Start by selecting the His Advanced Hormone Test Panel, or Male Profile II using the guide below.
+- Step 1: Start by selecting a test kit using the guide below.

 - Step 2: Take the test to establish the starting hormone baseline at the onset of your plan.
 Consider developing your plan alongside: